CopernicusCodeCrafters/main/README.md

 ## Demo and Tutorial

+### Exploration with "Viewer"

+1. Enter starting and ending time

 ### Model Creation
 You can create a machine learning model by uploading or drawing training polygons.